-The direct lateral approach releases the anterior third of gluteus medius and minimus, while preserving the posterior femoral attachment of the major part of these muscles.
-The proximal part of the incision is limited by the superior gluteal nerve and vessels, crossing 3-5 cm proximal to the tip of the greater trochanter.
-Distally, the anterior fibers of vastus lateralis are elevated from the anterior femur.
+The direct lateral approach to the proximal femur releases the anterior third of the gluteus medius and minimus while preserving the posterior femoral attachment of the major part of these muscles.
+The proximal part of the incision is limited by the superior gluteal nerve and vessels, crossing 3–5 cm proximal to the tip of the greater trochanter.
+Distally, the anterior fibers of the vastus lateralis are elevated from the anterior femur.
 The anterior attachment of the hip capsule is next released from the anterior base of the femoral neck, and an anterior longitudinal capsulotomy is opened as necessary with a proximal transverse T-shaped incision.

-This approach, usually done with the patient in lateral decubitus position, is excellent for hemiarthroplasty or uncomplicated primary total hip arthroplasty, and can be used for some femoral head fractures as well.
+This approach, usually done with the patient in lateral decubitus position, is excellent for hemiarthroplasty or uncomplicated primary total hip arthroplasty.

 2. Skin incision